crynux-ai/metal-matmul/README.md

 |naive 8x8        |     79      |      138      |       135     |      141      |  |
 |naive 16x16      |     81      |       93      |        90     |       80      |  |

+* Read `2*K` per thread, we only consider read from memory.
+* Compute `2*K` per thread, we only consider matmul computation, i.e. the necessary computation without index operation.
+* Compute / IO: `1`

 ## Threadgroup memory

+By reading data to threadgroup memory, we can:
+* One-time reading from memory to threadgroup
+* Much faster reading from threadgroup to compute
+* Since IO is much slower than compute, we should see improvements when Compute/IO increases.

 Load data from memory to threadgroup
 Thread group memory == 32768